 Our All About Clouds Teaching Resource Pack makes easy work of teaching and learning about how clouds are formed and the different types of clouds.

 Retelling a story is a great way to improve reading comprehension.
 Our Blank Comic Strip Template makes light work of ruling up pages and will help your students to organise their ideas.
-I love comic strips as they allow you to differentiate by expectation and your students have an opportunity to demonstrate their ability in a less formal writing structure.
+I love comic strips because they offer a less formal writing structure and are accessible for all ability levels.

 Teaching Tip: As a class, re-read All I want for Christmas is Rain and work together to identify six key events in the narrative of the picture book.